 Do your research.
 Many companies are starting to reinvent their products in more eco-conscious ways.
 Spend half an hour doing a google deep dive on “eco friendly clothing” and you’ll be excited to know that some of our favorite brands are joining the eco-revolution.
 From H&M’s Conscious collection hitting stores April 10 to Zara, a company that has committed to eliminating toxic chemicals from it’s products.
 Just don’t be too quick to trust words like “green” or “organic.”
 If the product is really sustainable, the company website should have a clear description of why and how.

 Throw a clothing swap.
 This was one of my favorite things to do with my girlfriends in college, and still works today.
 Because often, it’s not that you don’t like your clothes anymore, it’s just that you’re tired of wearing them.
 But I bet your best friends feel the same way about their own clothes but would love to take a spin in yours.
 All you have to do is pick one night to gather (men, you can do this too) and bring in 5-10 articles of clothing you are willing to part with.
 Then just start trading!
 Even if you don’t go home with a new item, you’ll probably be able to get rid of some of your back of the closet pieces.
-And the environmental impact is…drumroll please…ZERO.
-Enjoy your ever-evolving eco friendly Wardrobe.
+And the environmental impact is…drumroll, please…ZERO.
+Enjoy your ever-evolving eco-friendly Wardrobe.

 *Note, if you and your friends have different body types, don’t be discouraged.
 Men and women of all sizes can throw events like these.
 All it takes is a little bit of planning and a fun Facebook invite.

-Check out: Sexy Undies Can Reduce Your Carbon Footprint.
+Be sure to check out Sexy Undies Can Reduce Your Carbon Footprint.